Don Quixote: The second sally

-An officer of the Santa Hermandad has a warrant for Quixote's arrest for freeing the galley slaves "...as Sancho had, with very good reason, apprehended."
-The priest begs for the officer to have mercy on account of Quixote's insanity.
-The officer agrees, and Quixote is locked in a cage and made to think that it is an enchantment and that there is a prophecy of him returned home afterwards that's meaning pleases him.
-He has a learned conversation with a Toledo canon (church official) he encounters by chance on the road, in which the canon expresses his scorn for untruthful chivalric books, but Don Quixote defends them with an adventure to the otherworld.
-The group stops to eat and lets Don Quixote out of the cage; he gets into a fight with a goatherd (Leandra transferred to a goat) and with a group of pilgrims (tries to liberate their image of Mary), who beat him into submission, and he is finally brought home.
+The plan works and Quixote and the group return to the inn, though Quixote is now convinced, thanks to a lie told by Sancho when asked about the letter, that Dulcinea wants to see him.
+At the inn, several other plots intersect and are resolved.
+Meanwhile, a sleepwalking Quixote does battle with some wineskins which he takes to be the giant who stole the princess Micomicona's kingdom.
+An officer of the Santa Hermandad arrives with a warrant for Quixote's arrest for freeing the galley slaves, but the priest begs for the officer to have mercy on account of Quixote's insanity.
+The officer agrees and Quixote is locked in a cage which he is made to think is an enchantment.
+He has a learned conversation with a Toledo canon he encounters by chance on the road, in which the canon expresses his scorn for untruthful chivalric books, but Don Quixote defends them.
+The group stops to eat and lets Quixote out of the cage; he gets into a fight with a goatherd and with a group of pilgrims, who beat him into submission, before he is finally brought home.

 The narrator ends the story by saying that he has found manuscripts of Quixote's further adventures.

 Part 2

-Although the two parts are now published as a single work, Don Quixote, Part Two was a sequel published ten years after the original novel.
-While Part One was mostly farcical, the second half is more serious and philosophical about the theme of deception and "sophistry".
-Opening just prior to the third Sally, the first chapters of Part Two show Don Quixote found to be still some sort of a modern day "highly" literate know-it-all, knight errant that can recover quickly from injury - Sancho his squire, however.

-Part Two of Don Quixote explores the concept of a character understanding that he is written about, an idea much explored in the 20th century.
-As Part Two begins, it is assumed that the literate classes of Spain have all read the first part of the story.
-Cervantes' meta-fictional device was to make even the characters in the story familiar with the publication of Part One, as well as with an actually published, fraudulent Part Two.